emmyarty/dxsvelte/README.md

 DxSvelte is a powerful integration package that enables you to use Svelte as a front-end framework for Django web applications.
 With DxSvelte, you can easily build single-page applications (SPAs) that leverage the full power of both Django and Svelte, without having to worry about REST endpoints using DRF.

+## Patch 0.0.21
+- **Reverted to Py Mini Racer:** Preparing to migrate the Python dependencies to its own package down the road; for now, you will need to manually add py_mini_racer to your Python requirements and ensure it's installed.
+SSR without NodeJS is back.
+You'll still need NodeJS during development, of course.
+- **Omitted HTTP Method:** This was overdue, GET is GET whether via CSR or SSR.
+- *Now in a good place to start implementing CSRF and Django forms.*

 ## Patch 0.0.20
 - **Router Improvements:** Addressed a long-standing hole in the resolver which made it impossible to have views directly on the root path; index pages no longer need workarounds.
 The front-end router is now more feature complete as well, with backwards and forwards navigation through history in place.
 - **Introduced @common:** A global utilities module can now be imported anywhere in your SPA, which will expose useful objects over time.
 At the moment, it contains a ViewState store which returns a 'pathSatisfies' function property - useful for evaluating your links against the current page to apply your 'active' CSS classes in nav bars etc.